Tm-00/uv-filter-generative-design/README.md

 # De Novo UV-Filter Generation via Reinforcement Learning

-Code accompanying the thesis *"[Your Thesis Title]"* — an evaluation of reinforcement learning strategies (REINFORCE, Hill Climb, and an unguided baseline) for de novo generation of candidate UV filters, using an adapted [ACEGEN](#) generative framework.
+Code accompanying the thesis Generative Artificial Intelligence for Designing Safer Chemicals - an evaluation of reinforcement learning strategies (REINFORCE, Hill Climb, and an unguided baseline) for de novo generation of candidate UV filters, using an adapted [ACEGEN](#) generative framework.

 ## Repository structure